 Safe and Healthy Foods for Guinea Pigs: A Detailed List

-Here is a more comprehensive list of foods that are safe and healthy for your guinea pig:
+Here’s a comprehensive list of safe foods that are beneficial for your guinea pig:

 Vegetables: